sento documentation

 Sends a message to the

-is specified the receiver will be able to send a response.Alternatively to the
+actor.tellis asynchronous.telldoes not expect a result.
+If asenderis specified the receiver will be able to send a response.Alternatively to the

-function one can equally use the!
+tellfunction one can equally use the!function designator.

 [generic-function] ASK-S ACTOR MESSAGE &KEY TIME-OUT